 What are your favorite apps for post-processing?

-I use VSCO Cam almost exclusively for post-processing.
-I like very subtle editing and VSCO gives you a lot of options with their preset films.
+I use the VSCO app almost exclusively for post-processing.
+I like very subtle editing, and VSCO is the best filter app for understated, aesthetic presets.

 Do you use any iPhone photography accessories?
 Would you recommend that people buy them?